mahinbs/healthspray/RAZORPAY-IMPLEMENTATION-GUIDE.md

 # 💳 Razorpay Payment Gateway Implementation Guide

-This comprehensive guide explains how to implement Razorpay payment gateway in your e-commerce website, based on the successful implementation in the Zippty Playful Pals project.
+This comprehensive guide explains how to implement Razorpay payment gateway in your e-commerce website, based on the successful implementation in the Painssy Playful Pals project.

 ## 📋 Table of Contents